dmill-bz/gc-ajax-plugin/README.md

 ## Advanced

-You can use this pluin along side other plugins (such as the text output plugin).
-Just be weary of the registration order.
+You can use this plugin along side other plugins (such as the text output plugin).
+Just be wary of the registration order.
 You'll want to register this plugin before the others